Thomas Dongan, 2nd Earl of Limerick: Governor of New York

 Dongan established the boundary lines of the province by settling disputes with Connecticut on the East, with the French Governor of Canada on the North, and with Pennsylvania on the South, thus marking out the present limits of New York State.
 Regarding Canada, it was necessary to secure the friendship of the Iroquois.
 This became the subject of a deal of correspondence between Dongan and his counterpart to the north. "...[C]ertainly our rum doth as little hurt as your brandy and in the opinion of Christians is much more wholesome."
-Dongan journeyed to the Iroquois nation, and convened assembly with them, garnering support, and approval.
+Dongan, along with Lord Howard of Effingham, Governor of Virginia, journeyed to the Iroquois nation around Albany in 1684, and convened assembly with them, garnering support, and approval.
 He was called "corlur" by the Iroquois Chief, a term from the Irish language "Coṁairleoir," used in Parliamentary deference to the Speaker, and meaning "advisor."

+Dongan established the first post office in New York in 1686 with the objective of promoting better communication between the American colonies.
+In a 1687 report on the colony to the Committee on Trade in London, he also presciently described its remarkable early religious heterogeneity, which only grew across the centuries: "Here bee not many of the Church of England; few Roman Catholicks; abundance of Quakers preachers men and Women especially; Singing Quakers, Ranting Quakers; Sabbatarians Antisabbatarians; Some Anabaptists, some Independents; some Jews; in short of all sorts of opinions there are some, and the most part of none at all."

 James later consolidated the colonial governments of New York, New Jersey and the United Colonies of New England into the Dominion of New England and appointed Edmund Andros, the former Governor-General of New York, as Governor-General.
 Dongan transferred his governorship back to Andros on 11 August 1688.
 He retired to his Staten Island estate, where he remained until July 1689.
 During Leisler's Rebellion, fearing for his safety, he fled back to England.

 Dongan was to execute land grants establishing several towns throughout New York State including the eastern Long Island communities of East Hampton and Southampton.
 These grants, called the Dongan Patents, set up Town Trustees as the governing bodies with a mission of managing common land for common good.
 The Dongan Patents still hold force of law and have been upheld by the US Supreme Court with the Trustees—rather than town boards, city councils or even the State Legislature—still managing much of the common land in the state.

 In 1698, his brother William Dongan, 1st Earl of Limerick, died without issue.
-Because of his service to the Crown as a military officer and as provincial governor, he was granted his brother's title in the Peerage of Ireland and a portion of his brother's forfeited estates by a special Act of Parliament for his relief.
+Because of his service to the Crown as a military officer and as provincial governor, Dongan was granted his brother's title in the Peerage of Ireland and a portion of his brother's forfeited estates by a special Act of Parliament for his relief.
 In 1709, Lord Limerick sold his 2,300-acre property at Celbridge to William Conolly.